Interview by Diana Gomberg

 Loraine reveals below what inspires her to hike… and the meaning she found in participating in the 125-Mile Club Challenge!

 When did you first visit the Blue Hills and why?
-Loraine grew up next to the Blue Hills and fondly remembers swimming in the quarries behind Cunningham Park, exploring the park on cross-country skis at Ponkapoag Golf Course.
+Loraine grew up next to the Blue Hills and fondly remembers swimming in the quarries behind Cunningham Park and exploring the park on cross-country skis at Ponkapoag Golf Course.
 Lorraine says “I’m an outdoor person and love fresh air.
 I used to travel to New Hampshire to hike and mountain climb.”

 Favorite part of hiking in the Blue Hills: Nature and peacefulness.
 You feel like you’re in another world.
 I’ve done a lot of traveling but I should take advantage of what’s in my own backyard.